lizhanmit/traditional-chinese-medicine/《内经》概论及脏腑理论与应用/《内经》概论及脏腑理论与应用-learning-note.md

 According to WHO,《黄帝内经》represents the future development trend of the medicine:

-- cure diseases -> cure humans
+- Cure diseases -> cure humans
-- full life cycle
+- Full life cycle
-- biology -> body and mind
+- Biology -> body and mind
-- cure cause of disease -> holistic system
+- Cure cause of disease -> holistic system

 ---